Blue Star Foods Corp (BSFC) Stock: A SWOT Analysis - News Heater

 BSFC’s Market Performance

-During the last 5 trading sessions, BSFC fell by -18.80%, which changed the moving average for the period of 200-days by -98.57% in comparison to the 20-day moving average, which settled at $0.1613.
-In addition, Blue Star Foods Corp saw -98.59% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BSFC rose by +28.31%, which changed the moving average for the period of 200-days by -97.80% in comparison to the 20-day moving average, which settled at $0.1429.
+In addition, Blue Star Foods Corp saw -98.19% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading